Shin Kani Station: Layout

 The station has a bay platform with two bays, serving three tracks.
 Platform 1 serves trains bound for Mitake.
 Although the line from Shin Kani to Mitake is a continuation of the same Hiromi Line from Inuyama, the lines are physically disconnected at Shin Kani Station and passengers wishing to go beyond Shin Kani must transfer at this station.
 There is a second wicket within the station for such passengers.
 Therefore, passengers transferring must pass through one set of gates, and passengers starting their trip at Shin Kani must pass through two sets of gates.
-Platform 1 supports trains with no more than two cars, so only wanman driver-only operation trains can go from Shin Kani to Mitake.
+Platform 1 supports trains with up to two cars, so only conductorless driver-only operation trains can go from Shin Kani to Mitake.

 Platform 2 and Platform 3 both serve trains bound for Inuyama.
-Platform 2 can support trains with no more than 4 cars, and Platform 3 can support trains with no more than 6 cars.
+Platform 2 can support trains with up to 4 cars, and Platform 3 can support trains with up to 6 cars.

 There is one exit.
 When leaving, there is a convenience store on the left and ticket machines and a staff window on the right.
-Outside the station are taxis and on the station's right, when exiting, is the JR Central Kani Station.
+A taxi stand is located outside on the station.
+JR Central Kani Station is located to the right.